fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Test-ServiceFabricClusterConnection.md

 # Test-ServiceFabricClusterConnection

 ## SYNOPSIS
-Validates the current connection to a Service Fabric cluster.
+Checks and confirms (by returning "True") that you are connected to a Service Fabric cluster.

 ## SYNTAX